 Finally, inaccuracies crop up where lots are split into multiple zoning and/or height districts.
-The lot proportions in each district cannot be determined at the database level.3 In most of these cases, the more conservative zoning or height district was picked, and capacity calculated accordingly.
+The lot proportions in each district cannot be determined at the database level.
+In most of these cases, the more conservative zoning or height district was picked, and capacity calculated accordingly.
 For some larger sites, the height to be used by the script was assigned manually to better reflect actual conditions.

 It is important to note that the buildout dataset lacks a time dimension and makes no assumptions or claims about economic or political conditions.
 Construction on sites may or may not happen depending on economic conditions, and would need to go through the normal review channels prior to realization.
-Moreover, this exercise of estimating the City's remaining potential development capacity should not be taken as an identification of soft sites or parcels that will turn over and be developed.
+Moreover, this exercise of estimating the city's remaining potential development capacity should not be taken as an identification of soft sites or parcels that will turn over and be developed.
 Market pressures can push development in parcels that may have existing land uses that exceed 30% or even 50% of its zoned capacity.

-Table D-2Buildout Calculation Algorithm by Zoning District
+Table D-2 Buildout Calculation Algorithm by Zoning District

 District District Class Algorithm Constraint RH-1, RH-1(D), RH-2, RH-3 Residential The suffix of the district determines number of possible units.
 A test is performed to see if lot is large enough for Conditional Use additional units.
 No commercial allowed.
 No non-residential assumed for these districts.
-If average unit size times units is larger than buildable envelope, subtract one unit until units fit in envelope.
 RM-1, RM-2, RM-3, RM-4 Residential- Multi The suffix of the district determines the allowable density.
 RM-1, for example, allows one unit per 800 square feet of lot area.
 No non-residential assumed for these districts.
-If average unit size times units is larger than buildable envelope, subtract one unit until units fit in envelope.
 RTO Residential Calculate buildable envelope by taking 55% of lot area times stories.
-Divide envelope by average unit size.
+Divide envelope by aver- age unit size.
 No non-residential uses assumed for these districts.
-If average unit size times units is larger than buildable envelope, subtract one unit until units fit in envelope.
 RC, CRNC, CVR, CCB Mixed Commercial uses given a FAR of 1 by default.
 Rest of envelope given to residential uses, within the limits of the density cap.
-If the number of units at the average size plus the 1 FAR commercial yield less than the total potential envelope add commercial space up to the allocommercial FAR.
+If the number of units at the average unit size plus the 1 FAR commercial yields less than the total potential envelope, add commercial space up to the allowed commercial FAR.
 C-3, C-2 Downtown Envelope is determined by FAR.
 Assign 90% to commercial, 10% to residential.
 Divide residential space by average unit size to get unit count.
 Lots smaller than 7,500 square feet are assigned only half FAR.